Cameras Of Legend

-Welcome to the first Parisian museum entirely dedicated to iconic cameras.
+Welcome to the first Parisian museum dedicated to iconic cameras.

-Nested within the mythical Studio Harcourt, this pocket-sized museum invites you to a fascinating journey through time in the company of the most iconic cameras of the 20th century.
+Nested within the mythical Studio Harcourt, our pocket-sized museum invites you to a fascinating journey through time in the company of the most iconic cameras of the 20th century.

 Along this route, you’ll encounter legendary brands like Leica, Hasselblad, or Zeiss Ikon, but also lesser-known gems of design and technology that have paved the way for the cameras we use today.

-Although sometimes regarded as nostalgic curiosities, these incredible devices were once objects of passion, fascination and desire.
-They radically changed our perception of the world and laid the very foundation for our current “image society”.
+Although sometimes regarded as nostalgic curiosities, these incredible devices were once objects of passion, fascination, and desire.
+They revolutionized how we perceive the world, forming the very bedrock of today’s “image society.”

-Today they tell us the compelling story of a century obsessed with capturing the essence of the world.
+Together, they recount the compelling story of a century obsessed with capturing the essence of the world.

 Obsessed with capturing light.